 The Work and Why it Matters

-As the Manager, After-School Program at East Harlem Scholars Academy Middle School, you will oversee the after-school and summer program that serves 5th through 8th grade scholars.
+As the Manager, Elementary Program, you will oversee the after-school and summer program that serves K - 5th grade scholars.
 Through the after-school and summer program, we provide supplemental academic, athletic, and enrichment programming.
-Using strong project management skills and student engagement, you will develop the program’s classroom culture and family engagement plan, working closely with and coaching all middle school instructional staff to effectively lead in their classrooms.
+Using strong project management skills and student engagement, you will develop the program’s classroom culture and family engagement plan, working closely with and coaching all elementary school instructional staff to effectively lead in their classrooms.
 Additionally, you will create and facilitate professional development sessions for instructional staff, monitor attendance of the program, and develop plans to ensure a high scholar retention rate and positive, youth-centered culture.
-You will report to the Managing Director, OST and have at least 3-5 years of experience managing educational activities.
-Spanish is strongly preferred.
+You will report to the Managing Director, OST and have at least 2 years of experience teaching elementary students or managing educational activities.
+Conversational Spanish is required.

 Who You Are

 - You have a minimum 2 years instructional experience working with elementary students in a classroom or after-school setting